“Exercise? Didn’t you hear me say my back (or neck)

 produces a spine-stabilizing effect by tightening

-the muscles increasing intraabdominal pressure and increasing the efficiency of these muscles so that their effectiveness as spine
+the muscles increasing intraabdominal pressure and increasing the efficiency of these muscles to

 a way for patients with weak abs and intractable low back pain who have not been